-If the current pace of development continues, NoMa will be completely built-out by 2024.
-At that time, it will likely include more than 8,000 residential units, roughly 22 million square feet of office space, a number of significant retail/mixed-use projects and several hotels.
+If the current pace of development continues, NoMa will be completely built out by 2024.
+At that time, it will likely include more than 8,000 residential units, roughly 22 million square feet of office space, a number of significant retail/mixed-use projects, and several hotels.
 For more information about the NoMa neighborhood, please visit the NoMa BID website.

-In 1941, Uline Arena, later known as The Washington Coliseum, opened its doors as an ice hockey and basketball arena and, in 1964, famously hosted the first Beatles concert in North America.
-Uline Arena is also remarkable because it was the District’s first integrated large venue in otherwise segregated Washington, D.C.
+In 1941, Uline Arena, later known as the Washington Coliseum, opened its doors as an ice hockey and basketball arena and, in 1964, famously hosted the first Beatles concert in North America.
+Uline Arena is also remarkable because it was the District’s first integrated large venue in an otherwise segregated Washington, D.C.

-Throughout the 1980’s and 1990’s, commercial development began in the blocks directly adjacent to Union Station.
-Towards the end of the 1990’s, incorporated as part of a broad initiative for the Economic Resurgence of a struggling Washington, DC, focus turned to the great location and transportation assets of the NoMa area.
-That plan renamed the area “NoMa” for North of Massachusetts Avenue, and introduced, as Action 29, the notion of the public-private partnership for development of the NoMa – Gallaudet U Metro Station.
-The development of that station was NoMa’s first successful public-private partnership and its impact on the neighborhood has been nothing short of profound.
+Throughout the 1980s and 1990s, commercial development began in the blocks directly adjacent to Union Station.
+Toward the end of the 1990s, incorporated as part of a broad initiative for the Economic Resurgence of a struggling Washington, D.C., focus turned to the great location and transportation assets of the NoMa area.
+That plan renamed the area “NoMa” for “North of Massachusetts Avenue” and introduced, as Action 29, the notion of the public-private partnership for development of a new Metro station between Union Station and Rhode Island Avenue.
+The development of that station — WMATA’s first infill station — was NoMa’s first successful public-private partnership, and its impact on the neighborhood has been nothing short of profound.
 The public-private partnership committed to NoMa Parks is the second time that NoMa stakeholders have come together to demonstrate that remarkable things can be achieved through public and private sector collaboration.

-NoMa Parks Foundation © 2017
+NoMa Parks Foundation © 2024